 Just like training, successful fundraising takes planning and effort.
 This is where we can help.
 Just as there are 5 simple rules for successful training so there are 5 golden tips for successful fundraising.

-- Start an on-line JustGiving, BT MyDonate or Virgin Money Giving page.
+- Start an online JustGiving, Wonderful, or Virgin Money Giving page.
 It is free to do and lets your supporters donate quickly and easily at any time and no matter where they are in the world.